 High inventory levels can lead to increased warehousing, handling, and storage costs.

 By optimizing stock rotation rate, businesses can minimize holding costs by maintaining optimal inventory levels.

 Efficient turnover management leads to higher sales velocity, reducing the risk of obsolete or outdated inventory.

 This helps businesses maximize profit margins by selling products at the right time and minimizing markdowns or write-offs.

 By closely monitoring turnover, businesses can identify bottlenecks in their supply chain, optimize production and procurement processes, and improve overall operational efficiency.

 Optimizing rotation rate is essential for improving the efficiency of your inventory management and maximizing profitability in your ecommerce business.

 Here are some strategies to help you optimize inventory turnover:

 Demand forecasting and planning

-Accurate demand forecasting allows you to determine the optimal inventory levels for each product.
+Accurate demand forecasting allows you to find out the optimal inventory levels for each product.